algorand-bootcamp/py-dm-beginner-en/projects/frontend/README.md

-# frontend
+# py-dm-beginner-en-frontend

 This starter React project has been generated using AlgoKit.
 See below for default getting started instructions.

 # Setup

-### Initial setup
+### Initial Setup

-1. Clone this repository locally
+#### 1. Clone the Repository
+Start by cloning this repository to your local machine.

-2. Install pre-requisites:
+#### 2. Install Pre-requisites
-   - Make sure to have [Docker](https://www.docker.com/) installed and running on your machine.
-   - Install `AlgoKit` - [Link](https://github.com/algorandfoundation/algokit-cli#install): The minimum required version is `1.1`.
-Ensure you can execute `algokit --version` and get `1.1` or later.
-   - Bootstrap your local environment; run `algokit bootstrap all` within this folder, which will run `npm install` to install NPM packages and dependencies for your frontend component/webapp.
-   - Run `algokit localnet start` to start a local Algorand network in Docker.
-If you are using VS Code launch configurations provided by the template, this will be done automatically for you.
-3. Open the project and start debugging / developing via:
+Ensure the following pre-requisites are installed and properly configured:

+- **npm**: Node package manager.
+Install from [Node.js Installation Guide](https://nodejs.org/en/download/).
+Verify with `npm -v` to see version `18.12`+.
+- **AlgoKit CLI**: Essential for project setup and operations.
+Install the latest version from [AlgoKit CLI Installation Guide](https://github.com/algorandfoundation/algokit-cli#install).
+Verify installation with `algokit --version`, expecting `2.0.0` or later.

+#### 3. Bootstrap Your Local Environment
+Run the following commands within the project folder:

+- **Install Project Dependencies**: With `algokit project bootstrap all`, ensure all dependencies are ready.

+### Development Workflow

+#### Terminal
+Directly manage and interact with your project using AlgoKit commands:

+1. **Build Contracts**: `algokit project run build` builds react web app and links with smart contracts in workspace, if any.
+2. Remaining set of command for linting, testing and deployment can be found in respective [package.json](./package.json) file and [.algokit.toml](./.algokit.toml) files.

-   - VS Code
+#### VS Code
+For a seamless experience with breakpoint debugging and other features:

-     1. Open the repository root in VS Code
+1. **Open Project**: In VS Code, open the repository root.
-     2. Install recommended extensions
+2. **Install Extensions**: Follow prompts to install recommended extensions.
-     3. Hit F5 (or whatever you have debug mapped to) and it should start running with breakpoint debugging.
-   - JetBrains WebStorm
+3. **Debugging**:
+   - Use `F5` to start debugging.
+   - **Windows Users**: Select the Python interpreter at `./.venv/Scripts/python.exe` via `Ctrl/Cmd + Shift + P` > `Python: Select Interpreter` before the first run.

+#### Other IDEs
+While primarily optimized for VS Code, Jetbrains WebStorm has base support for this project:

-     1. Open the repository root in WebStorm
+1. **Open Project**: In your JetBrains IDE, open the repository root.
-     2. Hit Shift+F10|Ctrl+R (or whatever you have debug mapped to).
-Then Shift+CMD|Ctrl+Click on the link in the console to open the browser with debugger attached.
-   - Other
-     1. Open the repository root in your text editor of choice
-     2. In a terminal run `npm run dev`

-### Subsequently

-1. If you update to the latest source code and there are new dependencies you will need to run `algokit bootstrap all` again
-2. Follow step 3 above
+2. **Automatic Setup**: The IDE should configure the Python interpreter and virtual environment.
+3. **Debugging**: Use `Shift+F10` or `Ctrl+R` to start debugging.
+Note: Windows users may encounter issues with pre-launch tasks due to a known bug.
+See [JetBrains forums](https://youtrack.jetbrains.com/issue/IDEA-277486/Shell-script-configuration-cannot-run-as-before-launch-task) for workarounds.

+## AlgoKit Workspaces and Project Management
+This project supports both standalone and monorepo setups through AlgoKit workspaces.
+Leverage [`algokit project run`](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/project/run.md) commands for efficient monorepo project orchestration and management across multiple projects within a workspace.

 > Please note, by default frontend is pre configured to run against Algorand LocalNet.
 If you want to run against TestNet or MainNet, comment out the current environment variable and uncomment the relevant one in [`.env`](.env) file that is created after running bootstrap command and based on [`.env.template`](.env.template).

 ### Continuous Integration

-This project uses [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI workflows, which are located in the [`.github/workflows`](./.github/workflows) folder.
+This project uses [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI workflows, which are located in the [.github/workflows](`../../.github/workflows`) folder.

 For pull requests and pushes to `main` branch against this repository the following checks are automatically performed by GitHub Actions:

 - `install`: Installs dependencies using `npm`
 - `lint`: Lints the codebase using `ESLint`
 - `build`: Builds the codebase using `vite`

+> Please note, if you instantiated the project via `algokit init` without explicitly specifying the `--no-workspace` flag, we will automatically attempt to move the contents of the `.github` folder to the root of the workspace.

 ### Continuous Deployment